BattleDemon/IT-Journal-App/README.md

 Gym Tracking

+After questioning Kirsty this is the new systems she suggested Change Font : Have empji or something like that so signal your mood that day : a section to put the weather

 ### If I Get More Time

 A Cloud back up system: cloud back up using git to store enties.